luser-dr00g/inca/README2.md

     /* END FTAB */

-where vd is dyadic verb, vm is monadic verb, odd is dyadic operator yielding dyadic (derived) function, omm is monadic operator yielding a monadic function, omd is monadic operator yielding monadic function.
+where vd is dyadic verb, vm is monadic verb, odd is dyadic operator yielding dyadic (derived) function, omm is monadic operator yielding a monadic function, omd is monadic operator yielding dyadic function.

 Having a separate monadic-operator/dyadic-function enables things like the "jot-less" jot-dot, which follows its function.
 And the '=' operator which combines sensibly with '!' '=' '<' '>'.